-Once an expense report hits your desk, you have to go over it line by line and match transactions to receipts.
-This is both inefficient – you’re duplicating a task the employee’s manager has already done – and creates other challenges.
+Once an expense report hits your desk, you’ll have to go over it line by line and match transactions to receipts.
+Besides being inefficient — you’re duplicating a task the employee’s manager has already done — this also creates other challenges.

-For starters, employees and their managers don’t like preparing and approving expense reports, so they’ll probably submit them in batches.
+To begin with, as employees and their managers don’t like preparing and approving expense reports, they’ll probably submit them in batches.
 This means you can quickly get swamped.